tobiasroessler/lilota-django/README.md

 ### Data inside the store

-As soon as the task is running information about the task are stored in the store.
+As soon as the task is running information about the task are stored in the database.
 We can get for example all tasks with the following command:

 ```
 tasks = store.get_all_tasks()